dbaranchuk/learning-to-route/README.md

  * You will also need jupyter or some other way to work with .ipynb files
 4. Run jupyter notebook and open a notebook in `./notebooks/`
  * Before you run the first cell, change `%env CUDA_VISIBLE_DEVICES=#` to an index that you plan to use.
  * First it downloads data from dropbox.
-You will need up to __50-100Gb__ (Patch without these files coming soon).
+You will need up to __50-70Gb__ (Precomputed optimal paths take most of the space.
+Patch with computing optimal routing on the fly coming soon).
  * Second, defines an experiment setup.
-The setups are:
+We provide one example per dataset:
+    * `SIFT100K_dcs256_gcn_size64_routing352_verification16.ipynb` - SIFT100K dataset, 256dcs budget, 128d vectors compressed to 64d, 352 routing dcs and 16 dcs for verification
-    * `deep100k_only_routing.ipynb` - DEEP100K dataset, 128dcs budget, 96d vectors, no compression
+    * `DEEP100K_dcs128_gcn_size96_routing120_verification8.ipynb` - DEEP100K dataset, 128dcs budget, 96d vectors, no compression, 120 routing dcs and 8 dcs for verification
-    * `glove100k_compression.ipynb` - GLOVE100K dataset, 256dcs budget, 300d vectors, compressed to 75d
+    * `GLOVE100K_dcs256_gcn_size75_routing596_verification32.ipynb` - GLOVE100K dataset, 256dcs budget, 300d vectors compressed to 75d, 596 routing dcs and 32 dcs for verification
     * An experiment setup
  * Another time-consuming stage is preparing path_cache.
    * In[7] in both notebooks.